delphix/lab-guides/mssql-admin/INSTRUCTIONS.md

 **Steps**

-  1. Create a table as follows on source server

-_select * into Logsync_tab from
+  1. Create a table as follows on source server _select * into Logsync_tab from AdventureWorks2008R2.HumanResources.vEmployee;_
-AdventureWorks2008R2.HumanResources.vEmployee;_
 (  Note the time  )

-  1. Wait for few mins
+  2. Wait for few minutes (to give time for the table to be created)

-  2. Drop the table _Logsync_tab_
+  3. Drop the table _Logsync_tab_
+    drop table Logsync_tab;

 Drop table _Logsync_tab;_
 (  Note the time  )

-  1. Take a transaction log backup
+  1. Take a transaction log backup (right-click on AdventureWorks2008R2 folder, click Tasks --> Back Up, and select Transaction Log from the dropdown labeled "Backup Type")

-  2. Wait until the dSource time flow reflects this Transaction log
+  2. Wait until the dSource Timeflow reflects this Transaction log time

   3. Create a VDB by selecting date and time from the Timeflow